An Agentic Approach to Metadata Reasoning: Experimental Setup

 \subsubsection{Synthetically-Scaled BIRD}

-To systematically stress-test the system's resilience against the complexities of real-world enterprise environments, we synthetically created a data lake with many tables that are similar to each other and with different table qualities.
-We started with the BIRD dataset~\citep{li2023bird} that was originally designed for Text-to-SQL tasks and provides natural language questions paired with clean database schemas and ground-truth SQL queries.
-We created two distinct versions of five databases: a clean version containing only the original base tables, and a messy version that included redundant views, tables that were created from the original ones by vertical and horizontal fragmentation, and tables with inconsistent data quality.
-Table~\ref{tab:bird_synth} summarizes the statistical characteristics and scale of both.
-We utilized 758 original analytical questions associated with BIRD's five selected databases to evaluate the data selection performance.
+To stress-test system resilience against enterprise data complexity, we synthetically created a data lake containing structurally similar tables with varying data quality.
+We based this generation on the BIRD dataset~\citep{li2023bird}, which provides natural language questions paired with clean database schemas and ground-truth SQL queries.
+When evaluated on clean base BIRD schemas, \name achieves near-perfect table selection F1-scores (averaging 92.5\%), demonstrating that table selection over small, curated databases fails to measure the large-scale data discovery bottleneck.
+We created two versions of five BIRD databases: a clean version containing only the original base tables, and a messy version containing redundant views, fragmented tables (horizontal partitions), and tables with degraded data quality.
+Table~\ref{tab:bird_synth} summarizes the statistical characteristics and scale of both environments.
+We evaluated data selection performance using 758 analytical questions associated with these five databases.